numaproj/numaflow/docs/autoscaling.md

 With the configuration above, Kubernetes HPA controller will keep the target utilization of the pods of the Vertex at 50%.

-Kubernetes HPA autoscaling is usful for those Source vertice not able to count pending messages, such as [HTTP](sources/http.md).
+Kubernetes HPA autoscaling is useful for those Source vertices not able to count pending messages, such as [HTTP](sources/http.md).

 ### Third Party Autoscaling